-Alison McWhirter BA MA was born in Dumfries, Scotland In 1975.
+Alison McWhirter BA Postgraduate MA, born in Dumfries and Galloway, Scotland in 1975.

 McWhirter attended Bath Academy where she trained as a painter gaining a BA In Fine Art in 1998.
 She continued her studies to gain a Postgraduate MA in Visual Culture 2000.